-It is here that the first hairdresser was opened, who put an end to the traditional barber who went from door to door.
+It is here that the first hairdresser was opened, which put an end to the traditional barbershop that sold its door-to-door service.
 The first laundries were open in this street which later became very popular with the employees of the royal court, who had never washed or ironed European-style shirts and trousers they had to wear on duty.

 The bridge at the beginning of this road was made of bricks and was solidified by a meter of bricks stacked underneath, so strong enough to support elephants, which were regularly seen making round trips.